kimchiiboiii/quizmaker/README.md

 ## Flashcard App (WIP)

+Program is ran by running the quiz.py file. <br>
-App for creating and showing flashcards from a .txt file.
+<br> App for creating and showing flashcards from a .txt file.
 The flashcard .txt file must follow this format:

 Question: *"Your Question"* <br>